 Don't miss out!
 Join the thousands of people who subscribe to our once-daily email or our free miles and points Facebook group with all the best travel news.
 Some links on this page may pay me a commission - as always, thanks for your support if you use them

 Want a free trip to Sweden, including 2 roundtrip tickets and a night at a first class hotel?
 ALL you need to do is buy a new Volvo.
-Okay, okay, having to buy a car does kind of stretch the definition of a “free” trip, but if you’re already in the market for a new car, this might be a good option.
+Okay, okay, having to buy a car does kind of stretch the definition of a “free” trip, but if you’re already in the market for a new car, then Volvo Overseas delivery might be a good option.

 Volvo overseas delivery